UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 **Question 3**

-Which variable type can be effected by function side effects?
+Which variable type can be affected by function side effects?

 <choice id="3" >
 <opt text="Global variables" correct="true">